NNTmux/newznab-tmux/README.md

  * If you decide to convert your database, I recommend using [kevin123's github](https://github.com/kevinlekiller/Newznab-Barracuda.git).
 I recommend only converting the binaries a parts table, using compressed tables.
 But, there are many choices.
 I suggest you read his README and follow his recommendations.
 Or, simply:

-    `cd to a location to store the git git repository.`
+    `cd to a location to store the git repository.`

     `git clone https://github.com/kevinlekiller/Newznab-Barracuda.git`